Want to find out how much income you’re making for every pound spent? You need to calculate your profit margin.

 We’ll delve into allowable expenses in more detail later.
 However, broadly speaking, they’d include expenses such as your employees’ salaries, the cost of renting your premises, marketing, business insurance and more.

-Some people confuse gross profit and net profit with turnover.
+Some people confuse gross profit and net profit with what is turnover.
 But turnover is something different.
 Turnover is the amount of money your business makes over a particular period of time.

 You can also refer to turnover as sales, revenue or income.
 Accountants generally take turnover to mean net sales — the amount of sales excluding VAT.